DiegoBonelli/diegobonelli.github.io/_pages/about.md

 ---
 <titlecolor id="about">About Me</titlecolor><br>
 <span style="font-size: $type-size-4;">
 I am a Ph.D. candidate in Finance at the Norwegian School of Economics.
-My research interests are asset pricing, market microstructure, and financial intermediation.  <br>
+My research interests are asset pricing, market microstructure, and financial intermediation.

 I will be joining the Banco de España as a Research Economist in the fall.
  </span> <br>